SuperVidel

 - An integrated Super Blitter, not compatible with the old Blitter, because it was rarely used on the falcon anyway.
 The blitter can currently do normal 2D blits and also alpha in the 24-bit RGBA mode.
 Scaling blits are planned.

 - MPEG2-support.
 A sensible limitation would be 720x288 interlace 50Hz PAL or whatever standard DVD resolution is.
 This is probably realised with one or two CPU cores in the FPGA with logic block support for inverse DCT and sub pixel blitting.
+Exactly how this will be implemented will most likely change before it is done. :)

 - Hardware 3D support in the form of a polygon texture mapper.
 This requires lots of space in the FPGA though.